National Employer Playbook

 Mentoring has proved to be a cost-effective approach to help integrate newcomers as well as build cross-cultural understanding.

 Inclusion is more than a numbers game, and integration is a two-way street.
 Mentorship may help to address both, depending on the needs of your employees.
-As a bonus, mentors and employers often acquire a greater understanding of both the talents of many immigrants and the challenges they face.
+As a bonus, mentors and employers often acquire a greater understanding of both the talents and challenges many immigrants face.

 Internal Mentorship